zynayumi/libzynayumi/README.md

 ## TODO

-- [ ] Add ringmod env sensitivity parameter
-- [ ] Add amp env sensitivity parameter
+- [ ] Add amp and ringmod env sensitivity parameter
-- [ ] Add sync tone + ringmod phase parameters
-- [ ] Add LFO shape parameter
 - [ ] Fix ringmod phase issue
 - [ ] Update tempo when it has changed on the host
 - [ ] Implement pitch wheel and CC for DSSI